Anc3vt/d2d2-framework/README.md

 ![Sprite demo](https://raw.githubusercontent.com/Anc3vt/d2d2-core/4c64630309467b85978e933a7d12da2bca138e48/img/SimpleSpriteDemo.png)

-Теперь в stage содержится один экранный объект, это наш `Sprite`.
+Now the stage contains one display object, which is `Sprite`.

 `Sprite` provides many other useful methods.
 Additionally, for creating sprites, you can use the `SpriteFactory` class.